uptonking/note4yaoo/lib-editor-slate-latest-changelog.md

   - [changelog list](https://docs.slatejs.org/general/changelog)
 # changelog

+## v0.90.0_20230201

+- Revert to using inline styles for default editor styles

+## v0.80.0_20220526

+- update insertText logic when selection is not collapsed
+- Revert to previous position behavior around inline voids
+- Revert #4876 & #4910 to restore original decorations behavior

 ## [v0.76.0__20220325](https://github.com/ianstormtaylor/slate/releases/tag/slate%400.76.0)

 - adds a separate `insertSoftBreak` method on the editor instance that gets called when a soft break is inserted.